lud77/Factorize/README.md

 - [ ] Double clicking on the workarea opens Panel search
 - [ ] Task menu item to collapse a panel
 - [ ] Setting default values for primitive endpoints
+- [ ] Make selected panels get closer or father away by rolling the scroller

 --- Bugs / Performance